+Philosophy

-Philosophy Andrew G. Bjelland, Ph.D., Chairperson
+Andrew G. Bjelland, Ph.D., Chairperson

 The task of philosophy is to study the world and the person in terms of that which constitutes their inner-most unity and meaning.
 It seeks to discover those all-pervasive factors in the world which refuse to yield to the segregating tendencies of a fragmentary approach to knowledge and truth.
 It strives to introduce students to the language of universal communication whereby they might translate the complex manifold of human experience into relevant and creative meaning for themselves and for society.
 It raises such searching questions as: What is the meaning of human existence?
 What is the scope of human freedom?
 What is the basis of personal responsibility?
 Are values relative?
 How is truth established?
 How is knowledge distinguished from belief and mere opinion?
 What is the nature of rational argument?
 Can God's existence be rationally determined?
-What is the nature and origin of evil?
 What is the nature of reality?